6 Creative Plant Propagation Station Ideas

 3. Vintage Lamp Parts Vase

-I found this decorative lamp part and clear glass bottle at an antique store.
+I found this decorative lamp part and vintage glass bottle at an antique store.
 I still have no idea what type of lamp this piece came from, or what the bottle once held, but I think they go perfectly, don’t you?

 A clear, slender, vintage glass bottle filled with water and a plant cutting in a brass ornate holder that used to be a part to an antique lamp.